-The MMCX cables are easy to get hold of if you need a alternative cable and that in my book is a huge bonus compared with the 2 pin KZ options.
+The MMCX cables are easy to get hold of if you need an alternative cable and that in my book is a huge bonus compared with the 2 pin KZ options.

-Accessories and cables depend on the shop you buy the Senfers, so choose wisely.
+Accessories and cables depending on the shop you buy the Senfers, so choose wisely.

-Note: Igor for audiobudget.com works with affiliated links, I’m not associated with him in any way besides my huge respect for his work.
+Note: Igor for audiobudget.com works with affiliate links, I’m not associated with him in any way besides my huge respect for his work.